Program Overview

 What is the food like on this program?

 Australia and New Zealand are very multicultural countries with an incredible array of cuisines from around the world.
-Each with large migrant populations the food is as authentic and delicious as you would find in the original country.
+With large migrant populations the food is as authentic and delicious as you would find in the original country.
 Greek, Italian, Thai, Indian, Chinese, the choice is yours!
 For the adventurous eaters there is also kangaroo, crocodile and emu to try.